adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 To make Maven run this specification, we need some boilerplate code.

-First, a test class which points to the cucumber test specifications:
+First, a test class which points to the cucumber test specifications (src/test/java/de/adesso/thalheim/gtd/CucumberTest.java):
 ```
 @RunWith(Cucumber.class)
 @CucumberOptions(features = {"src/test/resources/features"})